 \section{Abstract}

-\justifying Facial action unit (AU) detection in the wild is a challenging problem, due to the unconstrained variability in facial appearances and the lack of accurate AU annotations.
-Most existing methods either depend on impractical labor-intensive labeling by experts, or inaccurate pseudo labels.
-In this paper, we propose an end-to-end semi-supervised unconstrained AU detection framework, which transfers accurate AU labels from a constrained source domain to an unconstrained target domain by exploiting accurate labels of AU-related facial landmarks.
-Specifically, we map a source image with AU label and a target image without AU label into a latent feature domain by combining source landmark-related feature with target landmark-free feature.
-Due to the combination of source AU-related information and target AU-free information, the latent feature domain with the transferred source AU label can be learned by maximizing the target-domain AU detection performance.
-Moreover, to disentangle landmark-related and landmark-free features, we introduce a novel landmark adversarial loss which can solve the multi-player minimax game in adversarial learning.
+\justifying Facial action unit (AU) detection in the wild is a challenging problem, due to the unconstrained variability in facial appearances and the lack of accurate annotations.
+Most existing methods depend on either impractical labor-intensive labeling or inaccurate pseudo labels.
+In this paper, we propose an end-to-end unconstrained facial AU detection framework based on domain adaptation, which transfers accurate AU labels from a constrained source domain to an unconstrained target domain by exploiting labels of AU-related facial landmarks.
+Specifically, we map a source image with label and a target image without label into a latent feature domain by combining source landmark-related feature with target landmark-free feature.
+Due to the combination of source AU-related information and target AU-free information, the latent feature domain with transferred source label can be learned by maximizing the target-domain AU detection performance.
+Moreover, we introduce a novel landmark adversarial loss to disentangle the landmark-free feature from the landmark-related feature by treating the adversarial learning as a multi-player minimax game.
 Our framework can also be naturally extended for use with target-domain pseudo AU labels.
-Extensive experiments show that our method soundly outperforms the baselines, upper-bounds and state-of-the-art approaches on the challenging BP4D, GFT and EmotioNet benchmarks.
-The code for our method is available at \textit{https://github.com/ZhiwenShao/ADLD}.
+Extensive experiments show that our method soundly outperforms lower-bounds and upper-bounds of the basic model, as well as state-of-the-art approaches on the challenging in-the-wild benchmarks.
+The code is available at \textit{https://github.com/ZhiwenShao/ADLD}.

 }

 \IEEEdisplaynontitleabstractindextext